GabZech/wordcloud_mapper/README.rst

 Installation
 ------------

-To install `wordcloud_mapper`, run in your terminal:
+To install `WordCloud_Mapper`, run in your terminal:

 .. code-block:: console